MIssion Programme

 image of accommodation at bahari Hai with the Leap

-This is an active but accessible mission where you’ll spend time both in and out of the water supporting the Oceans Alive team and local communities.
+You’ll spend time both in and out of the water, supporting the Oceans Alive team and local communities, with days naturally varying between reef work and time spent within the villages.

 Kenya volunteering abroad for adults meaningful impact oceans alive solo group travel

-The final two nights are spent at Hildana Lodge, set beside another waterhole on the edge of the park.
+For the safari phase, you'll spend time at Hildana Lodge, set beside a waterhole on the edge of the park.
 With spacious rooms, beautiful views and exceptional wildlife sightings, it’s the perfect place to unwind and celebrate the end of an incredible adventure.

 image of accommodation at bahari Hai with the Leap